Atopic Dermatitis (Eczema)Skip to the navigation

 - Coal tar applied to the skin may help reduce itching.
 But this medicine should not be used on skin that is very irritated, because it can make your skin problem worse.
 Tar preparations are sometimes used to control the condition after a stronger medicine has successfully improved atopic dermatitis.

-Other treatment for atopic dermatitis includes light therapy and complementary therapies.
+Other treatment for atopic dermatitis includes light therapy and complementary medicine.

 Severe atopic dermatitis may be treated by exposing affected skin to ultraviolet (UV) light.
 There are two types of ultraviolet light, called ultraviolet A (UVA) and ultraviolet B (UVB).